o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 }
 ```

 The incorrect math of the production code is trusted in every test above, which will each pass!
 Each test is incorrectly written in a different way where the bug cannot be caught.
 The first test ends up only checking the identity property.
 No matter how the code is changed, it will only ever verify the code returns the same value.
-The second test duplicates the production code, which will an annoying pattern to maintain as the code changes in complex ways.
-The third test uses a static value, but hides it off in another file.
+The second test duplicates the production code, which will become an annoying pattern to maintain as the code changes in complex ways.
+The third test uses a static value, but hides it off in an enum in another file.
 However since the fourth and fifth tests hard-code the expectation, it is easier to see the error.
-Try to avoid burying assumptions in other files and functions.
+Avoid burying assumptions in other files and functions.

 ## Sizes of Automated Tests in O3DE